 - Jacob and Esau in The Bible fit this trope in everything but the "prince" part.
 Esau, the elder (and also the brawnier, manlier one), stands to inherit his father's lands, but Jacob, the younger (and also the more domestic one) plots with his mother to disinherit him.
 Jacob also becomes the one to fulfill God's promise of founding a great nation (the Israelites), though that seems to be more by divine grace than through his own scheming.

-- In The Lion in Winter Henry's three sons, John, Geoffrey and Richard, all aspire to be king.
-Queen Eleanor favors their oldest surviving son Prince Richard while King Henry wants John to be the one to inherit his throne.
+- In The Lion in Winter Henry's three sons — John, Geoffrey, and Richard — all aspire to be king.
+Queen Eleanor favors their oldest surviving son Prince Richard, while King Henry wants John to be the one to inherit his throne.

 - Fire Emblem Elibe.
-In Fire Emblem: Blazing Sword, Hausen as the strong first born, and Lundgren as the smart, plotting second born.
+In Fire Emblem: Blazing Sword, Hausen as the strong firstborn, and Lundgren as the smart, plotting second born.
 Lundgren thought he would just wait it out until Hausen died naturally after Hausen's only daughter eloped.
 But when word spread that Hausen's long lost granddaughter Lyn was coming to claim her rightful throne, Lundgren started poisoning Hausen to speed up the process before she arrived.
 Totally backfires when Lyn kills Lundgren and Hausen makes a full recovery from the poisoning.

-- In Warhammer The backstory of Vilitch the Curseling has this.
+- In Warhammer, the backstory of Vilitch the Curseling has this.
 Vilitch was the younger son of a tribal chieftain, his older brother Thomin getting all the love and caring while he was bullied by everyone in the tribe for being infirm.
 Tzeentch heard his prayers, and fused the brothers' bodies together: Vilitch casts spells, his body fused to Thomin's shoulder while his brain-dead brother keeps attackers at bay with his swordsmanship.

-- Avatar: The Last Airbender : Appearance-wise Iroh is the larger good hearted brother and Ozai is the plotting evil younger brother who tries to use Iroh's moment of weakness (his only son dying) to persuade their father to pass over him for succession.
-Some shady business later, their father dies, and his dying wish is exactly what Ozai asked for.
-Slightly subverted in that though Ozai is a schemer and has a smaller frame, there's no indication that Iroh is any stronger (the usual dynamic for this trope).
+- Iroh is the larger, good-hearted, rightful heir and Ozai is the plotting evil younger brother who tries to use Iroh's moment of weakness (his only son dying) to persuade their father to pass over him for succession.
+Some shady business later, their father dies, and his dying wish is exactly what Ozai wanted.
+Unusually, although Ozai is an evil schemer and has a smaller frame, there's no indication that Iroh is any stronger (the usual dynamic for this trope).
 They're both firebending prodigies; the outcome of a duel between them would be uncertain, and Iroh is even more uncertain about the prospect by the time of the show when he has become old and Ozai is in his prime.

-- While she is smaller, and a schemer, and evil, Azula is also stronger than her older brother Zuko who should be Overlord Jr., but is instead a Token Good Teammate to his evil family and rightful heir.
-Azula never really indicates that she has designs on the throne for herself until Zuko does a HeelFace Turn and leaves the family and its about to be handed to her, but she always made sure that if anything went wrong in the family Zuko would get the blame from the beginning.
+- While she is smaller, and a schemer, and evil, Azula is also stronger than her older brother Zuko who should be Overlord Jr. but is instead a Token Good Teammate to his evil family and rightful heir.
+Azula never really indicates that she has designs on the throne for herself until Zuko does a HeelFace Turn and leaves the family and it's about to be handed to her, but she always made sure that if anything went wrong in the family, Zuko would get the blame from the beginning.